KG7OOW/KrakenSDR/README.md

 # Install KrakenSDR DOA from Kraken ARM64 install scripts for Raspberry Pi OS 64 bit

 Follow this link to the install script section of the KrakenSDR repo and use the ARM 64 bit instructions.
-This last worked for Raspberry Pi OS on 5-17-25
+This last worked for Raspberry Pi OS for a Raspberry Pi 5 running Kernel 6.12, debian version 12, May 13 2025 release on 5-17-25

 https://github.com/krakenrf/krakensdr_docs/wiki/09.-VirtualBox,-Docker-Images-and-Install-Scripts#install-scripts